-Products listed with this icon may be classified as green, amber or red depending on the brand, size and ingredients list.
-Confirm the classification of specific products using FoodChecker, or the nutrient criteria tables in Appendix 2.
+These products may be classified as green, amber, or red depending on the brand, size, and ingredients list.
+Confirm the classification of specific products using the nutrient criteria tables in Appendix 2.

 Food

 Vegetables and legumes/beans

 All fresh, frozen, canned or dried plain vegetables: steamed, grilled, stir-fried, boiled baked without added fat.